zhuoy-qc/RingDock/README.md

-🧬 RingDock Pi-Cation Interaction Analysis Toolkit
+🧬 RingDock
-This repository provides tools for analyzing π-cation interactions in protein structures, with support for both large datasets (e.g., PoseBuster) and individual PDB files.
-The pipeline includes sampling, modeling, and evaluation of interaction recovery rates.
+This repository provides tools for our RingDock pipepline, focusing on pi-cation interactions (cations from protein).

 ⚙️ Environment Setup
 We recommend using Conda to set up a reproducible environment.